gilesknap/IaC-at-home2/docs/details.md

 - The security implications mean that we should configure a firewall first - I need to do some research on the best way to do that.
 - Our networking approach means that you will not know the IP addresses of your cluster nodes until the first deploy.
 So port forwarding to IP addresses will have to be done after the first deploy.
 Also fixing the IP addresses in DHCP will be necessary to make this work.
+- It requires a public DNS that routes to your network.
+Not everyone has this.

 ## Hardware Setup